Information for EU/EEA/SWISS Students

 If you are a current EU student who is planning on undertaking a future Study Abroad option, your right to apply for the EU Settlement Scheme will not be affected by your doing so.
 You should apply under the EU Settlement Scheme as soon as possible and before you leave.
 Your Study Abroad period should then fall as a permissable absence under the Settlement Scheme and your immigration status should not be adversely affected.

 If you require further information and advice about the information above, please email International @CampusLife to help you.

 The government has announced a future European Temporary Leave to Remain Scheme.
-Currently, it is due to come into force after 29th March 2019, although this may change depending on the result of UK/EU BREXIT negotiations.
+However, this is not yet in place and is not a requirement.
+Currently, it is due to come into force after 31st December 2020, although this may change depending on the result of UK/EU BREXIT negotiations.
 Therefore, it is important that you check back here regularly to have the most up to date information.

-All EU citizens will not be required to get a visa before entering the UK.
+At the moment, EU/EEA/Swiss citizens will not be required to get a visa before entering the UK.
+This may change in the future and we will update information here as it becomes available.
 All citizens will be able to enter the UK for purposes of tourism, work or study and remain here, without immigration, for a maximum of 3 months.